mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 }
 ```

-Then inside our a href classes, we can add a dynamic check to see if this href is the active page.
+Then inside our a href classes, we can add a dynamic check to see if the current route is the active page.

 ```html
 ${router.asPath === href && 'bg-fuchsia-600 text-white'}
 ```

 And that's it.
-We now have a dynamic sidebar layout in Next.js!
+We created a dynamic sidebar navigation in Next.js!

+Checkout the code we wrote and [view the navigation live here](https://stackblitz.com/~/github.com/dailydevtips/next-sidebar)

+The sidenav is responsive and we could quickly style it with Tailwind.
-This can be an excellent starter for your next project.
+You can use this layout as a starter template for your next project.

-You can find the completed code on [GitHub](https://github.com/rebelchris/next-sidebar).
+Find the complete code here on [GitHub](https://github.com/dailydevtips/next-sidebar).

 ### Thank you for reading, and let's connect!

-Thank you for reading my blog.
 Feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)